 Navigating the Probate Process in Washington State

-Real estate and donating a deceased person’s possessions can be confusing in Washington State divorce.
+Real estate and donating a deceased person’s possessions can be confusing in a Washington State divorce.
 Knowing how probate works and how to mitigate its consequences will ease the transition.
 Washington doesn’t charge estate tax on residences under a particular value, but inheritances might take a long time.
 Selling a trust house is difficult, but knowing probate and how to prevent delays might help.

 The Impact of Probate on Home Selling